bowtie-co/jekyll-blog-demo/_authors/sarahmay.md

 <br>
 <br>

 SarahMay is a novice gardener, a skillful front end developer, and a prodigous cat can opener.
 Her favorite plants are Raven ZZ, Philodendron Brazil, and Philodendron Micans.
-You can find her writng code and making custom potting soil in NYC.
+You can find her writing code and making custom potting soil in NYC.